Optimized Projections for Compressed Sensing via Direct Mutual Coherence Minimization: Introduction

 There are several limitations of the algorithm of Elad.
-First, the algorithm of Elad is suboptimal since the $t$-averaged mutual coherence $\mu_t(\M)$ is different from the mutual coherence $\mu(\M)$ which is our real target.
+First, it is suboptimal since the $t$-averaged mutual coherence $\mu_t(\M)$ is different from the mutual coherence $\mu(\M)$ which is our real target.
 Second, the proposed algorithm to minimize $\mu_t(\M)$ has no convergence guarantee.
-So there has no guarantee about the quality of the obtained solution.
-Third, the choices of two parameters $t$ and $\gamma$ are crucial for the signal recovery performance in CS.
-Tuning them empirically in practice leads to additional cost.
+So the quality of the obtained solution is not guaranteed.
+Third, the choices of two parameters, $t$ and $\gamma$, are crucial for the signal recovery performance in CS.
+However, there is no guideline for their settings and thus in practice it is usually difficult to find their best choices.

-\subsubsection{The algorithm of Duarte-Carajalino and Sapiro}
+\subsubsection{The Algorithm of Duarte-Carajalino and Sapiro}

-The algorithm of Duarte-Carajalino and Sapiro \cite{duarte2009learning} is not a method based on the mutual coherence.
-It instead aims to find the sensing matrix $\PP$ such that the corresponding Gram matrix is as close to the identity as possible, i.e.,
+The algorithm of Duarte-Carajalino and Sapiro \cite{duarte2009learning} is not a method that is based on mutual coherence.
+It instead aims to find the sensing matrix $\PP$ such that the corresponding Gram matrix is as close to the identity matrix as possible, i.e.,

 where $\I$ denotes the identity matrix.
 Multiplying both sides of the previous expression by $\D$ on the left and $\D^T$ on the right, it becomes